All income tax, social security and other charges are paid by the University.

 Yes, there is a comprehensive induction at the beginning of the academic year.

 The University has several facilities including gymnasiums, indoor swimming pool, indoor and outdoor tennis courts, volleyball and basketball courts, football fields, aerobic/step studios and fitness/conditioning rooms on East Campus where Preparatory program classes are held.
-In addition, there is a seven thousand square meter multi purpose sports complex (fitness center, basketball, volleyball, team handball courts, squash courts) on Main Campus where FAE program classes are held.
+In addition, there is a seven thousand square meter multi purpose sports complex (fitness center, basketball, volleyball, team handball courts, squash courts) on Main Campus where ENG program classes are held.
 Several on-campus activities like training sessions, tournaments and competitions are also available.
 If you wish, you may also have a discount membership to a five star gym (Sports International – please see photo gallery) 20 minutes walk from the housing area.

 We offer rent-free (a fee is charged for utilities), private and furnished apartments on campus: studio-type, one or two bedrooms.
 There are shared laundry facilities in every apartment building.
-Currently, the fee for utilities is around 80 US dollars (paid in Turkish Lira), which covers heating, garbage collection and general maintenance.
+Currently, the fee for utilities is around 100 US dollars (paid in Turkish Lira), which covers heating, garbage collection and general maintenance.
 Electricity bills are separate.
 Bottled drinking water and propane gas costs (for cooking) are paid by the instructors.

 The university provides a laptop and limited free internet access via the University server.
 All campus flats are wired for the Ethernet (ADSL), allowing direct connection to the university network.